Healthcareยท Dental practice management

 5. Roll out internally before patient-facing features.

 By 90 days you have a custom dental practice management system that fits your practice exactly.
-The competing SaaS quote stays unsigned, you save $25k-$60k/year, and you own the software.
+The competing SaaS quote stays unsigned and you save $25k-$60k/year.

 See also: